ygahounzo/h-NUMO/docs/source/index.rst

 h-NUMO
 ==================================

-**h-NUMO** is isopycnal ocean circulation model developed  in the Galerkin Numerical Modeling Environment(GNuME) (Giraldo, 2016) framework.
+**h-NUMO** is an isopycnal ocean circulation model developed  in the Galerkin Numerical Modeling Environment(GNuME) framework (Giraldo, 2016).
 The GNuME framework uses an arbitrary polynomial basis function expansion and offers a choice of continuous Galerkin (CG) and discontinuous Galerkin (DG) methods Abdi and Giraldo (2016).
 The framework was previously used to construct the Non-Hydrostatic Unified Model of the Ocean Kopera et al. (2023).
 The h-NUMO model use arbitrary number of layers.
+We are thankful to Prof. Robert L. Higdon for sharing his 2D code, which h-NUMO is based on.

 .. note::